MuhammadJamshaidGhaffar/hotspot-parrot-os/README.md

 # Specify range of IP addresses for DHCP leasses
 dhcp-range=192.168.150.2,192.168.150.10
 ```
+Here replace hotspot with the name of network interface you created above

 ## step 5: Creating hotspot.sh script
 Now create anywhere you want a file named it hotspot.sh (best way to save script on Desktop) Edit it with any text editor like this: